 What is new is the GUI for f.lux on Linux, long overdue.
-Ever-awesome Ubuntu blog OMG Ubuntu featured the new f.lux GUI last week, and after a brief hiccup it’s now available to the masses.
+Ever-awesome Ubuntu blog OMG Ubuntu featured the, and after a brief hiccup it’s now available to the masses.
 If you’re looking for a way to use your Linux netbook for nighttime reading without the sleep deprivation that so often comes with that, this is a good tool to check out.

 Recently I profiled Redshift, a program that keeps your eyes sharp in Linux, in a similar manner to f.lux.
 Readers seemed to like the idea but they had a few concerns.
 The default settings, for example, felt too red for some.
 One couldn’t select the type of lightbulb their house used, meaning configuration meant learning the color temperatures they wanted and setting it via the command line.